Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Metric spaces with global curvature bounds

-It should be immediately apparent that the circle with its intrinsic metric does not have continuously varying geodesics, let alone unique geodesics.
+It should be apparent that the circle with its intrinsic metric does not have continuously varying geodesics, let alone unique geodesics (recall that $\diam(M_0)=\infty$).
 Therefore, by the above proposition, it cannot be CAT($0$).